 - Join us on Saturday, July 16 from 4-8pm to watch the artist put the finishing touch on a one-of-a-kind mandala, followed by a brief artist talk

-- Join us on Sunday, July 17 to create your own mandala in a private workshop with the artist (Click here for tickets and information)
+- Join us on Sunday, July 17 to create your own mandala in a private workshop with the artist.
+Two workshops are available starting at 9am and 1:30pm (Click here for tickets and information)

 On both Saturday and Sunday, Day will share his 7-step Morning Altars practice of creating impermanent earth altars made from nature, while exploring the importance of ritual in honoring life’s transitions.

 Located near the front entrance | Free and open to the public

 Talk will start at approximately 5:00pm

 Meet the artist, listen to his story and watch the giant memory mandala take it’s final shape.

 Lakewood’s 250 acres are filled with memorial markers, structures and sculptures built to pass the test of time.
 On Saturday, July 16, we will welcome a very different kind of creation.
 Artist Day Schildkret will use natural materials he has gathered from the cemetery and its surroundings over the course of several days to create a large-scale tribute to love and loss, using a hands-on practice that combines mindfulness, creative expression and connection with nature.

 You are invited to come and watch the creation take shape and talk to the artist as he works.